 If you have dealt with any trauma, EMDR has proven extremely beneficial in efficiently and effectively working through that trauma and overcoming it.

 Internal Family Systems

 Internal Family Systems was created by Richard Schwartz and is gaining popularity as one of the most beneficial and effective methods to heal trauma.
 All of our therapists at Changing Tides Counseling are trained in IFS.

-Brainspotting is a powerful, neurobiological tool that works by identifying, processing, and releasing core neurophysiological sources of emotional/body pain, trauma, disassociation and a variety of other challenging symptoms.
+Brainspotting is a powerful, neurobiological tool that works by identifying, processing, and releasing core neurophysiological sources of emotional/body pain, trauma, disassociation, and a variety of other challenging symptoms.
 There is increasing evidence that trauma is “stored” in the body and that it can alter the way the brain works.
-Trauma doesn’t have to be something catastrophic, it can be parents divorcing, physical injury, difficulty in school, etc .
-For example, trauma can have an effect on emotions, memory, and physical health.
+It doesn’t have to be something catastrophic, it can be parents divorcing, physical injury, difficulty in school, etc .
+For example, it can affect emotions, memory, and physical health.
 Brainspotting seems to activate the body’s innate ability to heal itself from trauma.
-Psychological issues – such as anger, procrastination, and difficulty concentrating, among others – can be caused by trauma.
+Psychological issues – such as anger, procrastination, and difficulty concentrating, among others.

-Brainspotting is a psychotherapeutic approach that uses the field of vision to locate “relevant eye positions” (or Brainspots) which are correlated one’s internal physical/emotional experience.
-The client is then guided to observe their internal process (focused mindfulness) until the client arrives at a state of resolution.
+Brainspotting is a psychotherapeutic approach that uses the field of vision to locate “relevant eye positions” (or Brainspots) that are correlated to one’s internal physical/emotional experience.
+You are guided to observe your internal process (focused mindfulness) until you arrive at a state of resolution.
 It is not uncommon for clients to find relief after just one session.
 Because it can work quickly and without much talking, it is ideal for children and adolescents.